Ma Sichun

-Sandra Ma Sichun (马思纯, born 14 March 1988) is a Chinese actress of Hui ethnicity.
+Sandra Ma Sichun (马思纯, born 14 March 1988) is a Chinese actress.
 She is noted for her roles in the films The Left Ear (2015) and Soul Mate (2016); and for the series Love Me If You Dare (2015), Age of Legends (2018), and You Are My Hero (2021).
 In 2016, she won the Golden Horse Award for Best Leading Actress for the film Soul Mate.
+In 2017, Forbes China listed Ma under "30 Under 30 Asia" category, for her professional contributions.

 Early life

-Ma was born in Bengbu, Anhui on March 14, 1988.
+Ma was born in Bengbu, Anhui on March 14, 1988 in a Hui family.
 Her mother is Jiang Wenjuan and her aunt is a Chinese actress Jiang Wenli.
-She studied at the Communication University of China in the 'Department of Broadcasting'.
+She studied at the Communication University of China in the Department of Broadcasting.

 Career

-Beginnings
+1995–2014: Beginnings

-Ma Sichun began her career as a child actress at age 7, when she appeared in The Winter of Three Persons, which stars Jiang Wenli and Zhao Jun.
-5 years later at the age of 13, she starred in The Grand Mansion Gate.
-Both productions co-star her aunt, Jiang Wenli.
+At the age of seven, Ma began her acting career with a role in The Winter of Three Persons; and in 2001, she starred in The Grand Mansion Gate, both alongside her aunt Jiang Wenli.

-Ma became well known after working as a book cover model for Rao Xueman's novel Joy & Sorrow.
-Thereafter, she was chosen as the female lead by director Shen Yan for the television series Lover, based on the novel Daddy, I have your baby.
+Ma became well known after serving as the cover model for Rao Xueman's novel Joy & Sorrow.
+She starred as a lead in the series Lover, based on the novel Daddy, I have your baby, director by Shen Yan.
 In 2012, Ma won the Golden Phoenix Awards for Best Newcomer for her performance in the film Time Flies Soundlessly.